plwt/Raspberry-Pi-4/README.md

 - To find the operating temperature:
   - ```sudo vcgencmd measure_temp```

-- To update Kubernetes dashboard:
+- To update Kubernetes dashboard:  MOVE!
   - See ```https://github.com/kubernetes/dashboard/releases``` and follow instructions there.
 Prefix the installation command with ```microk8s```

-- To turn on DNS:
+- To turn on DNS:  MOVE!  + ADD LINE! sudo usermod -a -G microk8s pi
   - ```microk8s enable dns```

-- To reboot Raspberry Pi:
+- To reboot Raspberry Pi:  MOVE!
   - ```sudo reboot```

 - To install Nextcloud: